flurry101/ALibraryManagementSystem/README.md

 •	Write programs utilizing modern software tools.
 •	Apply object-oriented programming principles effectively when developing small to medium sized projects.
 •	Write effective procedural code to solve small to medium sized problems.
-•	Students will demonstrate a breadth of knowledge in computer science, as exemplified in the areas of systems, theory and software development.
-•	Students will demonstrate ability to conduct research or applied Computer Science project, requiring writing and presentation skills which exemplify scholarly style in computer science.

 ### **PROJECT DESCRIPTION:**